 MADE BY AMERICAN AIRLINES, JOINING CURRENT CUSTOMERS UNITED AIRLINES AND JAPAN AIRLINES

-In July 2022, Boom and IDEO offered a sneak peak of the Overture experience.
+In July 2022, Boom and IDEO offered a sneak peek of the Overture experience.

 Bringing the Overture experience to life at the Farnborough International Airshow required creating particle simulations, chalet renders, interactive windows, technology specs for a curved led wall, and much more.